What is Halal Certification?

-Halal Certification which TUV follows has been developed in Pakistan to ensure full compliance to Islamic dietary laws, i.e., PS 3733:2016.
+Halal Certification, which TUV follows, has been developed in Pakistan to ensure full compliance to Islamic dietary laws, i.e., PS 3733:2016.
 It covers the issues related to Slaughtering / Zabiha and considers the issues related to ingredients & GMPs (Good Manufacturing Practices).
-TUV Austria BIC. is the go-to brand name in the Pakistan food industry regarding food safety standards and food accreditations.
+TUV Austria BIC. is the go-to brand name in the Pakistan food industry regarding food safety standards and accreditations.

 Because of its work ethic, industry experience, and highly trained and experienced team of food experts, the food certification from TUV Austria BIC. is the most sought-after in Pakistan.

-In Addition, to the Halal Certification Audit, TUV Austria BIC. also offer a range of complimentary services:
+In Addition, to the Halal Certification Audit, TUV Austria BIC. also offers a range of complimentary services: